hmnshudhmn24/meme-maker-gen-ai/README.md

-# 😂 Generative AI Meme Maker — gen-ai
+#  Generative AI Meme Maker

 Create shareable memes automatically: type a prompt or upload an image, let the model generate (or you upload) an image, and have an LLM suggest witty captions.
 Compose the final meme with top/bottom text and download it as PNG.

----

 ## ✨ Highlights